The 'definitive' Terminating and Non-Terminating errors in PowerShell.

 The functions one two and three interact in the pipeline: function one does some work, then functions two and three, before one does some more.
 This means PowerShell needs a mechanism for a fatal error in part of the pipeline to halt other cmdlets or functions, because simply writing an error and returning from two won’t stop one sending further data.

-I referred earlier to compiled cmdlets calling ThrowTerminatingError()
+I referred earlier to compiled cmdlets calling ThrowTerminatingError(), which

 stops the cmdlet and any pipeline it is part of.
 In advanced